raghu-vijaykumar/blog/content/docs/system-design/index.md

 File systems play a crucial role in managing data storage and access in computing environments, providing a structured and efficient way to organize, store, and retrieve files and directories.

+# Low Level Design

+Low-level design (LLD) refers to the detailed and technical aspects of designing a system or component, focusing on the implementation and structure.
+Unlike high-level design, which provides a broad overview of the system architecture and main components, low-level design dives into the specifics, detailing how individual components should function and interact.

+Key aspects of low-level design include:

+1. **Component Design**: Detailing the internal structure of each component, including classes, methods, data structures, and their relationships.

+2. **Algorithm Design**: Defining the algorithms that components will use to perform their tasks, including the logic and steps involved.

+3. **Data Structures**: Choosing appropriate data structures to store and manage data efficiently, considering factors such as access patterns, memory usage, and performance.

+4. **Interfaces and APIs**: Specifying the interfaces and APIs for components, including input and output formats, and the methods through which components will interact.

+5. **Error Handling and Edge Cases**: Planning for error conditions and edge cases, ensuring that the system can gracefully handle unexpected situations and maintain stability.

+6. **Security Considerations**: Implementing security measures to protect data and prevent unauthorized access, including encryption, authentication, and authorization mechanisms.

+7. **Performance Optimization**: Identifying and implementing techniques to optimize the system's performance, such as caching strategies, efficient algorithms, and resource management.

+8. **Detailed Diagrams and Documentation**: Creating diagrams like class diagrams, sequence diagrams, and flowcharts to visually represent the system's structure and behavior, along with comprehensive documentation to guide implementation and maintenance.

+Low-level design is crucial for translating high-level design concepts into functional and efficient systems.
+It requires a deep understanding of the problem domain, the chosen technology stack, and best practices in software development.
+A well-executed low-level design ensures that the system is not only functional but also maintainable, scalable, and efficient.

 # Citations

 The following notes is curated from
 - ChatGPT
 - Udemy: The Complete Cloud Computing Software Architecture Patterns - Michael Pogrebinsky
+- Udemy: Software Architecture & Design of Modern Large Scale Systems - Michael Pogrebinsky
+- Udemy: SOLID Principles: Introducing Software Architecture & Design by George S